 Spotlight Motion Detector

 Install this light on the outside of your house to kick your home security efforts up a notch.
-At less than $20, Mr Beams Wireless LED Spotlight turns on in the presence of any kind of motion, and will do more than just keep your home more secure.
+Mr Beams Wireless LED Spotlight turns on in the presence of any kind of motion, and will do more than just keep your home more secure.